 Stay alert for extended rainfall and subsequent flooding, even after the hurricane or tropical storm has weakened.

-Stay away form flood waters.
+Stay away from flood waters.
 If you come upon a barricade, follow detour signs or turn around and go another way.

 Stay on firm ground.